aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/Deployment/helm_google_deployment.rst

 This is needed if you installed letsencrypt from the required packages.

-Here we define a CLusterIssuer using letsencrypt on the cert-manager namespace - move to the directory of the chart helm-governance and uncomment prod_issuer.yaml in templates.
-Update the ``{{ .Values.ingress.email_address }}`` in Values file and create the clusterIssuer with the following command
+Here we define a CLusterIssuer using letsencrypt on the cert-manager namespace:
+- Move to the directory of Aurelius-Atlas-helm-chart
+* Uncomment prod_issuer.yaml in templates
+* Update ``{{ .Values.ingress.email_address }}`` in values.yaml file
+* Create the clusterIssuer with the following command

 .. code:: bash

    helm template -s templates/prod_issuer.yaml . | kubectl apply -f -

-comment out prod_issuer.yaml in templates Check that it is running:
+* Comment out prod_issuer.yaml in templates

+Check that it is running:

 .. code:: bash